Databus Logo

 +

 Platform includes Mains and Advanced PYQs from recent years where the pattern matches the current format.
-Older PYQs predating the current pattern (pre-2025 Mains with optional Section B; pre-2024 Advanced before 17-questions-per-subject) are tagged separately because marking schemes differ.
-Students practicing on current-pattern mocks shouldn't be confused with older PYQs that don't reflect today's marking logic.
+Older PYQs predating the current pattern (for example Mains papers from the optional-Section-B era) are tagged separately because marking schemes differ.
+Students practising on current-pattern mocks shouldn't be confused with older PYQs that don't reflect today's marking logic.
 Pattern-matched recent PYQs integrated into chapter-wise filtering.

 Can the platform integrate with the institute's existing test analysis workflow?